 - 40.81.04 To cross coordinate with all other design team members in all the building aspects: - a.
-To minimize conflicts at classrooms from all other building elements. - b.
-To identify to the project team any and all building aspects proposed and designed by any consultants to the architectural design firm involved with the project.
+To minimize conflicts in classrooms from all other building elements. - b.
+To identify to the project team all building aspects proposed and designed by any consultants to the architectural design firm involved with the project.